0xDeadcell/siem_lab_manager/README.md

     - Option 2: Change the line where it says: vm.stop(mode='soft') to vm.stop(mode='hard')

-2. Some VMs aren't being downloaded, or an error saying "invalid link" is appearing
+2. Some VMs aren't being downloaded, or an error saying 'invalid url' is appearing

     Details: When downloading a VM through Google Drive (by specifying `--download_homelab prebuilt_labs\recommended_lab_links.txt`), rate limiting may occur if a file has been downloaded more than a certain amount within 24 hours.

     Solutions: